X

 The lead administrative agency for Early Start in California is the Department of Developmental Services (DDS), which implements services through the Regional Centers.
 Ventura County SELPA interacts with two Regional Centers- the Tri-Counties Regional Center (serving residents of Ventura County) and the North Los Angeles County Regional Center (serving residents of Los Angeles County).

-The public schools are required by law to collaborate with the Regional Centers to provide services to a limited number of Early Start eligible children.
-The public schools also provide ONLY special education services to a limited number of children also served by the Regional Center.
+The public schools are required by law to to provide the full range of Early Start services to children with solely vision, hearing or orthopedic disabilities.
+They also collaborate with the regional centers to provide Special Education services to a limited number of children also served by the Regional Center.
 In the Ventura County SELPA, the program is operated by four local districts, which operate as regional providers for all other districts in their area.
 The four districts are: